 With the KISS interface, you can use Reticulum over a variety of packet radio modems and TNCs, including OpenModem.
 KISS interfaces can also be configured to periodically send out beacons for station identification purposes.

 '''

 [[Packet Radio KISS Interface]]

 type = KISSInterface

 interface_enabled = True

 Serial port for the device

 port = /dev/ttyUSB1

-(continues on new pack)

 '''